perlorg/cnntp/README.md

 appropriate.

     docker run -p 8246:8246 --rm -it \
+      --name cnntp \
       -v `pwd`:/cnntp \
       --env-file cnntp.env \
       quay.io/perl/cnntp:latest

+You may need `--net=host` depending on where your database is.

 In production this runs under kubernetes.